artbels/mongo-table-admin/README.md

 alt="add rows" width="480" height="270" border="10" /></a>

 ### plans
-- [x] manage indexes
-- [x] run sync function for every document
-- [x] export/import json
-- [ ] multiple times faster saving and deleting using concurrent requests and grouping
+- [*] multiple times faster saving and deleting using concurrent requests and grouping
-- [ ] use JQuery QueryBuilder to build queries visually
+- [*] use JQuery QueryBuilder to build queries visually
-- [ ] switch to Handsontable BeforeRemoveRow and BeforeChange events
+- [*] switch to Handsontable BeforeRemoveRow and BeforeChange events
-- [ ] use ace editor
+- [*] use ace editor for json edit
+- [*] set projection and limit for query
+- [ ] add/delete/rename multiple fields at once
+- [ ] manage projection as a table, not a JSON
+- [ ] refactor schema management
-- [ ] set limit for query
+- [ ] select whether to run function for the whole collection or based on query
+- [ ] refactor "create" view

+### limitations
+* connection string should match "mongodb://<user>:<password>@<host>:<port>/<db>"
+* documents must have an "_id" property which should be a string, integer or MongoDB ObjectId

 ### contribution & help

 * be free to fork [github.com/artbels/mongo-table-admin](https://github.com/artbels/mongo-table-admin).
-Ex. configure auth.
+Ex. add custom auth.
-* pull requests are welcome - the code is not great yet, handsontable helper functions need refactoring.
 * found something broken?
-Take a minute to [post an issue](https://github.com/artbels/mongo-table-admin/issues).
+Take a minute to [post an issue](https://github.com/artbels/mongo-table-admin/issues) or request pull.
 * **don't be shy to star my first open source experiment - I promise to smile every time I see it ))**